 We strengthen local food systems, support farmers, provide education, and help build long-term sustainability and resilience for Maui residents.

 Through Growing Futures, our work with local schools continues to expand.
 So far, we have worked with Carden Academy, Iao Intermediate, Kalama Intermediate, and local homeschool groups.
-If you are a teacher/field trip coordinator/educational leader at a Maui-based school or youth program and are interested in Growing Futures, PLEASE REACH OUT!

 We are located in South Maui, Hawaii.